halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 ## Conclusion

-- candidate is stressed or uncomfortable
-- candidate is not able to communicate
-- candidate is not able to code
-- candidate is not able to code to the level you expect
-- candidate is not able to code in the language you expect
-- you have to go through a lot of code
-- you have to prepare before the interview
-- 10 minutes are usually enough to know if you will take the candidate or not
+To conclude this post, you are interested in learning if the candidate is able to be your coworker, and if they are able to fulfill the role that you want to hire for.
+A whiteboard interview, leetcode, or take home assignment, does not give you enough insight into their communication and problemsolving skills, and also not how they would work with you on a day-to-day basis.